AbuTalha3/AwesomeBooksList/README.md

 - Add app.js file.
 - Add Linters.
 - Add a Header to the index.html file.
-- Add global styling variables to style.css file.
+- Add global styling variables to the style.css file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>